SNSoft-Ricco/HR-Software/README.md

-This is HR Software for SNSoft Sdn Bhd (MY).dd
+This is HR Software for SNSoft Sdn Bhd (MY).